-Connection Point Demand at the time of - (select each one in turn) (Provide data for each Access Period associated with the Connection Point) a) maximum Demand b) peak National Electricity Transmission System Demand (spe by The Company) c) minimum National Electricity Transmission System Demand (specified by The Company) d) maximum Demand during Access Period cified Name of Transmission Interface Circuit out e) specified by either The Company or an User C.A.4.
-1 of service during Access Period (if reqd).
-1 1.4.2
+Connection Point Demand at the time of - a) maximum Demand (select each one in turn) b) peak National Electricity Transmission System Demand (s specified (Provide data for each Access Period by The Company) associated with the Connection Point) c) minimum National Electricity Transmission System Demar nd (specified by The Company) d) maximum Demand during Access Period e) specified by either The Company or an User Name of Transmission Interface Circuit out PC.A.4. of service during Access Period (if reqd).
+1.4.2